Maguindanao people: Religious

 Salsilas or tarsilas are family heirlooms that trace one's line of descent; they are used to ascertain noble lineages that may go back to the days of the Kabungsuan.
 For example, a tarsila recounts the adventures of Datu Guimba who leads the first group of Maguindanao to Labangan.
-According to the account, he marries the local princess Bai-alibabai and adopts the title Datu sa Labangan.
+According to the account, he marries the local princess Bai-alibabai and adopts the title, Datu sa Labangan.
 The next to arrive at Labangan is Datu Buyan Makasosa Kanapia, an adventurer, who marries a Maranao.
 Together, Datu Guimba and Kanapia rule Labangan.
 Other datu arrive in time, namely: Datu Maulona Taup Consi and Datu Canao Sultan Maputi (Alfanta 1975:4-5).

 The Luwaran is a set of encoded adat laws that deal with murder, theft, and adultery, as well as with inheritance and trade.
-The laws apply to all regardless of class, and has since become the basis of modern Islamic jurisprudence (Darangen 1980:33).
+The laws apply to all regardless of class and has since become the basis of modern Islamic jurisprudence (Darangen 1980:33).

-The Hadith are the sayings and practices of the prophet Muhammad, collected, compiled, and authenticated by Islamic scholars.
+The Hadith are the sayings and practices of Muhammad, collected, compiled, and authenticated by Islamic scholars.
 Hadith constitute one of the sources for Islamic law and jurisprudence.
 They are also used to explain and clarify certain points in the Quran.
 The language used is Arabic.

-Religious quiza are stories written in Arabic, and are used by the imam to teach Islam to children.
+Religious quiza are stories written in Arabic and are used by the imam to teach Islam to children.
 An example is the "Izra-wal-Miraj", which tells the story of why Muslims pray five times a day.
-The Prophet Muhammad is awakened one night by the angel Diaba-rail.
-The Prophet then rides on a burrak and travels to Masjid-el-Agsa in Jerusalem, where he sees a bright light that leads to heaven.
+Muhammad is awakened one night by the angel Diaba-rail.
+He then rides on a burrak and travels to Masjid-el-Agsa in Jerusalem, where he sees a bright light that leads to heaven.
 Each layer of heaven has a different color.
 On the seventh layer, he hears the voice of God, and sees heaven and hell.
 On the way down, he is instructed by Moses to ask God that the number of prayers be reduced from 50 to 5 times daily.
 His request is granted.

 Musical and performing arts

 The Maguindanaon have a culture that revolves around kulintang music, a specific type of gong music, found among both Muslim and non-Muslim groups of the Southern Philippines.

+An underground pop music scene known as Bangsamoro pop (B-pop; also called Moropop) centered in Maguindanao and Soccsksargen has emerged in late 2000's, gaining local radio listeners and fans in the area, but also attracted some worldwide following among Maguindanaon diaspora thanks to YouTube.
+Notable B-pop artists include Datu Khomeini Camsa Bansuan (dubbed as the "King of Moro Songs"), Tamtax, Johnson Ampatuan, Shaira (dubbed as the "Queen of Bangsamoro Pop" known for her song "Selos"), among others who perform in such venues as barangay basketball courts, residential neighborhoods, birthday or wedding parties and even remotest areas such as forest villages rather than clubs.
+Their lyrics are mainly written in both Maguindanaon and Tagalog.